 The Strategic Leadership Studies Doctoral Program is designed to help students study these topics at the doctoral level to advance the scholarship of leadership studies and learn how to apply appropriate leadership functions across a variety of organizational settings.
-Early courses (e.g., LEAD 700; LEAD 750) cover foundational leadership scholarship and theories.
-Later coursework and fieldwork (e.g., LEAD 891-Externship in Advanced Leadership Dynamics) provides students with the opportunities to revisit, discuss, and apply the leadership content in real-world settings.
+Early courses cover foundational leadership scholarship and theories.
+Later coursework and fieldwork provides students with the opportunities to revisit, discuss, and apply the leadership content in real-world settings.

 One distinguishing approach in this academic program is the continual emphasis of the "big picture" or macro perspectives.
-Whereas management covers more specific situations and how they are best handled, leadership addresses questions such as: "What are intermediate and long range goals?"
+Whereas management covers more specific situations and how they are best handled, leadership addresses questions such as: "What are intermediate and long-range goals?"
 "Should our organization be doing this at this time?"
-"Why are we proceeding in this direction?" and.
-"What is the impact upon our organization, other stakeholders, and society?"
-This mindset of conceptualizing several action steps and various consequences beforehand will be constantly reinforced.
+"Why are we proceeding in this direction?" and "What is the impact upon our organization, other stakeholders, and society?"
+This mindset of conceptualizing several action steps and various consequences beforehand is constantly reinforced throughout the curriculum.

-The Strategic Leadership Studies doctoral program is designed to develop effective leaders by providing students with learning environments (on campus, online and in the field) that will enable them to develop a compelling and ethical strategic vision of organizational improvement, effectively communicate that vision, facilitate goal development and achievement, foster a trust-based environment, and inspire and persuade followers to proactively take steps to achieve the vision.
-Graduates of our program will be better prepared to lead their organizations by learning new competencies and understanding different ways of leading and managing.
-They will also get to practice their new knowledge and skills in a real world, capstone course (LEAD 890) and in externship settings (e.g., LEAD 891).
+The Strategic Leadership Studies doctoral program is designed to develop effective leaders by providing students with learning environments (on campus, online and in the field) that enable them to develop a compelling and ethical strategic vision of organizational improvement, effectively communicate that vision, facilitate goal development and achievement, foster a trust-based environment, and inspire and persuade followers to proactively take steps to achieve the vision.
+Graduates of our program are better prepared to lead their organizations by learning new competencies and understanding different ways of leading and managing.
+They also develop scholarship that spans the gap between academia and practice.